Loading figure…

 Read twice and referred to the Committee on the Judiciary.

-Why: Sponsoring the 287(g) Expansion Act directly supports strict immigration enforcement by enhancing local law enforcement's ability to enforce immigration laws, aligning closely with the stated position.
+Why: Sponsoring the 287(g) Expansion Act directly supports stricter immigration enforcement and border security, aligning with the stated position.

 View source →Apr 16, 2026 · Congress.gov